ornao/pp4/README.md

 1. As a user, I want to easily navigate through the site to access all features and information about my possible stay.
 2. As a user, I want to compare different accomodation types available so that I can make an informed decision of which accomodation best suits my needs.

-- As a first time user, I should immediatley understand the purpose of the website from the home page so my time is not wasted
--  As an unregistered user, I have access to accomodation types, reviews and ratings information so I can make an informed decision on whether I should make an account to book a stay.

-- As a user, i want to my bookings information to be secure so no other users have access to it.

 3. As a user, I want to register for an account on the website so I can access restricted user areas of wesbite i.e viewing my bookings
 4. As a returning user, I want to easily login to my account on the website to view my bookings and access full site functionality
 5. As a user, I want to create a booking by selecting a date and accomodation-type for my stay
 6. As a user, I want to review my booking so that I can remind myself of the date and accomadation type I have booked
 7. As a user, I want to update my booking so that I can choose another available time and/or accomodation type.
 My previous details should be present on this form so I know what I am changing details from.
 8. As a user, I can delete my booking so that I can cancel my reservation for my stay

-As a user, I want a confirm delete page to display so i do not accidently click delete booking by accident.

 9. As a user, I want to be able to easily logout of my account so that my bookings are secure once again
+10. As a user, I want a confirm delete page to display so i do not accidently click delete booking by accident.
+11. As a first time user, I should immediatley understand the purpose of the website from the home page so my time is not wasted
+12. As an unregistered user, I have access to accomodation types, reviews and ratings information so I can make an informed decision on whether I should make an account to book a stay.
+13. As a user, i want to my bookings information to be secure so no other users have access to it.

 #### SHOULD HAVE

-10. As a user, I want to check the availability and pricing information for my desired dates
+14. As a user, I want to check the availability and pricing information for my desired dates
-11. As a user, I want to see previous customer reviews and ratings of the different accomodation types
+15. As a user, I want to see previous customer reviews and ratings of the different accomodation types
-- As a user I can view the lastest testimonials first when I click on testimonials so that I can directly access the most up-to-date reviews available on the website.
+16. As a user I can view the lastest testimonials first when I click on testimonials so that I can directly access the most up-to-date reviews available on the website.
-12. As a user, I want to be notified when the action of creating, editing or deleting my reservation has been confirmed
-13. As a user, I would like to read reviews of only people that stayed in the accomodation
+17. As a user, I want to be notified when the action of creating, editing or deleting my reservation has been confirmed 18..
+As a user, I would like to read reviews of only people that stayed in the accomodation
-14. As a user I have access to contact information so I can contact the site owners with any questions, queries, or special requests.
+18. As a user I have access to contact information so I can contact the site owners with any questions, queries, or special requests.
 Future development will include a form whereby customers can contact owners directly from site rather than having to email, phone separately.
-As a registered user I want to be able to be notified if I do something wrong while complete a booking form before I submit it so there are no complications with my booked stay.
+19. As a registered user I want to be able to be notified if I do something wrong while complete a booking form before I submit it so there are no complications with my booked stay.
-As a user, an error page will display with a navigation link back home that tells me something has gone wrong with website but I have a way back to the website.
+20. As a user, an error page will display with a navigation link back home that tells me something has gone wrong with website but I have a way back to the website.

 #### COULD HAVE

-15. As a user, i want to be able to see an interactive map of where the campsite is As a registered user, I can reset my password so that I can regain access to my account if I forget my password.
+21. As a user, i want to be able to see an interactive map of where the campsite is
+22. As a registered user, I can reset my password so that I can regain access to my account if I forget my password.

-As a user, I can signup to the site using one of my social media accounts to allow for an even more seemless registration.
+23. As a user, I can signup to the site using one of my social media accounts to allow for an even more seemless registration.

-As a logged in user, I can like people's reviews so that I can show i agree with their comments aboyt their stay.
+24. As a logged in user, I can like people's reviews so that I can show i agree with their comments aboyt their stay.

 #### WON'T HAVE

-As a registered user, I can be contacted directly by site owners on wesbite ad receive replies and noticications of these relies through the wesbite through messaging services.
+25. As a registered user, I can be contacted directly by site owners on wesbite ad receive replies and noticications of these relies through the wesbite through messaging services.

-16. As a user i want to have real-time weather reports for days of my stay available when booking
+26. As a user i want to have real-time weather reports for days of my stay available when booking

 ### Admin/Site Owner

 #### MUST HAVE

-17. As an admin, I can log in and access the back end of the site
+27. As an admin, I can log in and access the back end of the site
-18. As an admin, I can manually add a booking so that I can accomodate bookings lodged through phone or email
+28. As an admin, I can manually add a booking so that I can accomodate bookings lodged through phone or email
-19. As an admin, I can accept or reject bookings so that we avoid double bookings
+29. As an admin, I can accept or reject bookings so that we avoid double bookings
-20. As a site owner, I want site to be fully responisve and acessible
+30. As a site owner, I want site to be fully responisve and acessible
-21. As a site owner, i want all user entered data to be validated to reduce errors on database
+31. As a site owner, i want all user entered data to be validated to reduce errors on database
-22. As a site owner, I want only logged in users to view details of their bookings
+32. As a site owner, I want only logged in users to view details of their bookings
-- As a site owner, I want every site visitor to be able to view the accomodation types no offer and reviews of these accomodations
+33. As a site owner, I want every site visitor to be able to view the accomodation types no offer and reviews of these accomodations

 #### SHOULD HAVE

-23. As an admin, I can filter bookings by date so that I can see what bookings we have for a particular day
+34. As an admin, I can filter bookings by date so that I can see what bookings we have for a particular day
-24. As a site owner, I want the customers to have a means of communicating with me on website to inform me of their experinece of site vs any queries about their future stay
+35. As a site owner, I want the customers to have a means of communicating with me on website to inform me of their experinece of site vs any queries about their future stay